garywige/axicom-scripting-training/Lesson 3/README.md

 }
 ```

 Much of this code is specific to the FolderBrowserDialog class.
 We initialize **$dirName** with the `New-Object` cmdlet.
-This cmdlet can be used to instantiate .NET or COM objects into your PowerShell scripts.
+This cmdlet can be used to instantiate .NET or COM objects in your PowerShell scripts.
 So, if you have a feature that you'd like to implement and you find examples of it being implemented in .NET code (C#, Visual Basic, etc.), it's likely that you can do the same thing in a PowerShell script.
 We set the properties *Description* and *RootFolder* before using the **ShowDialog()** *method* to display the dialog to the user.
 A *method* is basically a function that is a member of an object and we will learn more about those in another lesson.
 This method returns "OK" after the user selects a directory and we can use the *SelectedPath* property to grab the path that they have selected.
 Now that we've implemented this function, let's rewrite our prompt:

 ```
 while($Source -eq "" -or !(pathExists $Source)) {